Cybnate/Counterparty/README.md

 `fee_provided_remaining` or `fee_required_remaining` are no longer positive quantities.

-Because order matches pending BTC payment may be expired, orders involving Bitcoin cannot be filled, but remain always with a status `open`.
+Because order matches pending PPC payment may be expired, orders involving Peercoin cannot be filled, but remain always with a status `open`.

 ## Message Types